Tunis Campbell Sr.: Biography

 Born in Middlebrook, New Jersey, Tunis Campbell was one of ten siblings, the son of a blacksmith.
-At age 5 he was "taken in charge" by a white man, who sent him an Episcopal boarding school in Babylon, Long Island, New York; he was the only Black student there.
+At age 5 he was "taken in charge" by a white man, who sent him to what he later described as an "Episcopal" boarding school in Babylon, Long Island, New York; he was the only Black student there.
+It was part of First Presbyterian Church of Babylon.
+The sender was likely a member of Presbyterian Church at Bound Brook, another of the oldest Scottish Presbyterian congregations in the US.
 There he remained until he was 18.
-He turned down an invitation to go to Africa as a missionary.
-He began his career as an abolitionist and anti-colonization lecturer.
+He then became a "Methodist," and turned down an invitation to go to Africa as a missionary.
+He began his career as an abolitionist and anti-colonization lecturer, and Methodist and Temperance preacher.
 In 1832 he set up an anticolonization society in Brooklyn.
 He was several times mobbed and once was nearly killed.

 A head waiter in New York

-Campbell was the principal waiter at the Howard Hotel in New York City for some time (at least from 1842–45).
-He later wrote a well-regarded 1848 guide to hotel management, Hotel Keepers, Head Waiters, and Housekeepers' Guide (1848), the first book of its kind.
-It is both a collection of culinary recipes and a program to organize and manage African-American workers in one of the available sources of paid employment.
+Campbell was the principal waiter at the Howard Hotel in New York City for some time (at least from 1842 to 45).
+He later wrote a well-regarded 1848 guide to hotel management, Hotel Keepers, Head Waiters, and Housekeepers' Guide (1848), one of the earliest hospitality books by an African American.
+A collection of culinary recipes and counsel on hotel management, its advice to employers and employees alike, offered guidance to African-American workers in one of the available sources of paid employment.

 At the same time, Campbell was active in establishing schools for "colored children" in New York, the city of Brooklyn, New York, the village of Williamsburg, New York (both part of the borough of Brooklyn since 1898), and Jersey City, New Jersey.
 He assisted fugitive slaves whenever possible.
 He received a contract to raise 4,000 United States Colored Troops.